 A below-the-hook lifting device is a perfect solution for handling these materials when a load cannot be lifted safely with standard lifting equipment due to its size, shape, or center of gravity.

 What is below the hook?

-A below lifting device is used to attach the load to a hoist, which may contain hooks or attachment fittings.
-Below the hook lifting devices are connected to a crane or lifting hook and allow the load to be securely connected.
-They are mostly mechanical devices, but can be controlled electronically, pneumatically or hydraulically.
+A below-the-hook lifting solution attaches the load to a hoist, which may contain hooks or attachment fittings.
+These devices are connected to a crane or lifting hook, allowing the load to be securely attached.
+They are primarily mechanical devices but can be controlled electronically, pneumatically, or hydraulically.

 The most common reasons for using this type of device are:

 - To ensure worker safety

 The time savings from improved efficiency not only covers but exceeds the cost of such a device.
 They will also save you money by preventing accidents that would otherwise have occurred without such a device.
 In addition to avoiding injury to your workers, below hook lifting devices prevent damage to the load too.

 The most common loads that require an engineered lifting device are:

 - Pipes or Bars